Symmetric localization of $\nu_{\text{tot}}=4/3$ fractional topological insulator edges

 The absence of topological protected edge state has been pointed out by Levin and Stern \cite{LevinM2009c,LevinM2012,SternA2016} for the FTI with an even $\nu_{s}/e^*$ (2 in our case), where $\nu_s$ is the dimensionless spin Hall conductivity [see discussion below Eq.~(\ref{Eq:K_matrix})] and $e^*$ is the minimal charge (in the unit of $e$).
 However, explicit constructions are rare, and the backscattering perturbations may be in higher-order processes, without a transparent physical consequence for the realistic materials.
-Our results provide an explicit construction and a mapping to Anderson localization, showing how the symmetric insulating edge state arises in a minimal model that is relevant to the recent twisted MoTe$_2$ experiment \cite{WangY2026}.
+Our results provide an explicit construction, showing how the symmetric insulating edge state arises in a minimal model that is relevant to the recent twisted MoTe$_2$ experiment \cite{WangY2026}.

+\textit{Weak-coupling TRS phase diagram. ---} With the possible interaction-driven phases discussed above, we construct the edge-state phase diagrams.
+Following the general treatment in Refs.~\cite{MooreJE1998,XuC2006}, we compute the scaling dimensions of each perturbation and construct the weak-coupling phase diagrams.
+We note that the spontaneous time-reversal breaking phases \cite{XuC2006,WuC2006,ChouYZ2024,ChouYZ2018,ChouYZ2019,KainarisN2014}, which are driven by $|\Delta S_z|=2$ scatterings (presumably parametrically small), are neglected in this work.
+The detailed derivations are provided in Appendix~\ref{App:PD}, and we briefly summarize the main ideas and results below.

+First, the scaling dimensions depend only on three independent parameters \cite{XuC2006} [$\alpha_1$, $\alpha_2$, and $\beta$ defined in Eq.~(\ref{Eq:M_B_matrices})], instead of six parameters in the velocity matrix [Eq.~(\ref{Eq:V_matrix})].
+These parameters capture the interactions within the Kramers pair ($\alpha_1$ and $\alpha_2$) as well as between two distinct Kramers pairs ($\beta$).
+Positive (negative) values indicate repulsive (attractive) forward-scattering interactions, and $\alpha_1=\alpha_2=\beta=0$ corresponds to the absence of any forward scattering interactions (i.e., velocity matrix $\hat{\mathcal{V}}$ is purely diagonal).
+The general phase diagram can be constructed with these three independent parameters.

+Then, we compute the scaling dimensions of all the TRS perturbations discussed in this work.
+The momentum-conserving scattering $\mathcal{S}_{I,J}$ becomes relevant when the associated scaling dimension is less than $2$ \cite{GiamarchiT2003,GogolinAO2004}.
+Other perturbations are disorder scatterings, and the critical value is $3/2$ \cite{GiamarchiT1988,GiamarchiT2003}.
+In addition, multiple perturbations can become relevant simultaneously, and no two of the perturbations are compatible (see Appendix~\ref{App:Haldane_criteria} for a discussion).
+As we discussed previously, the $\mathcal{S}_{I,M}$ term cannot induce instability, so we assume it is always the weakest perturbation.
+We further assume a hierarchy in the interaction strength such that the perturbations with $\Delta S_z=0$ are stronger than the $\mathcal{S}_{I,\text{loc}}$ (with $|\Delta S_z|=1$) \cite{ChouYZ2024}.

+In Fig.~\ref{Fig:PD}, we construct the weak-coupling phase diagrams as functions of $\alpha_1$ and $\alpha_2$ with $\beta\ge 0$.
+The phases driven by the $\mathcal{S}_{I,+}$ (cyan region) and $\mathcal{S}_{I,J}$ (red region) expand when $\beta$ is increased.
+The $\mathcal{S}_{I,M}$ dominating region (in gray) manifests in Figs.~\ref{Fig:PD}(b)-(d) and is adiabatic to the ballistic phase (white region).
+The phase driven by $\mathcal{S}_{I,\text{loc}}$ (green region) emerges in Figs.~\ref{Fig:PD}(c)-(d), suggesting that the symmetric localization can be realized regardless of other $\Delta S_z=0$ perturbations.
+For $\beta<0$, the phase diagram is similar to the $\beta=0$ case [Fig.~\ref{Fig:PD}(a)], but the phases driven by the $\mathcal{S}_{I,+}$ and $\mathcal{S}_{I,J}$ are smaller.